Article

 Collaboration Model

 As mentioned before, having industry knowledge and experience in designing digital services is highly beneficial.
 In consulting, this can be challenging because consultants work with a variety of industries.
 Achieving the desired outcome in any domain requires smooth collaboration with the client's contact person.
 The client knows best their industry, business, and has connections to individuals with relevant expertise.
-This ensures that the implemented solutions meet both business objectives and customer needs.
+This ensures that the designed and implemented solutions meet both business objectives and customer needs.
 It establishes a foundation for sustainable collaboration and product development that serves both the business and the customer.
 I believe in open and close collaboration between the client – or in an in-house project, the orderer – and the designer to ensure a high-quality outcome.

 American sports legend and businessman Michael Jordan eloquently described the importance of collaboration: